LazyCoderForU/Ner_Streamlit_app/README.md

 # 📝 Named Entity Recognition (NER) using CRF & Streamlit

 Welcome to the **NER App** — a powerful, interactive tool to detect and visualize named entities (like 👤 persons, 🌍 locations, 🏢 organizations, and 🕒 time references) in text!
 Built using a **Conditional Random Field (CRF)** model, this web app leverages **NLTK**, **spaCy**, and **Streamlit** to provide an intuitive experience.

 ---

+## 📝 Description

+The **NER App** is designed to:
+- Detect named entities in text using a CRF model.
+- Provide a user-friendly interface for entity visualization.
+- Solve the problem of manual entity recognition by automating the process with machine learning.

+Key Features:
+- CRF-based NER tagger.
+- Preprocessing with **NLTK** and **spaCy**.
+- Live entity prediction using a **Streamlit** app.
+- Color-coded visualization for better understanding.
+- Table view for detailed output.

+---